Azure/autorest.typescript/test/integration/generated/httpInfrastructure/README.md

 ### HttpInfrastructureClient

-`HttpInfrastructureClient` is the primary interface for developers using the HttpInfrastructureClient library.
+`HttpInfrastructureClient` is the primary interface for developers using the HttpInfrastructure client library.
 Explore the methods on this client object to understand the different features of the HttpInfrastructure service that you can access.